clicon/clixon-controller-docs/services.rst

 ============

 It is possible add "commit hooks" to a service module.
-A commit hook is a method that is called when a commit is issued.
+A commit hook is a method that is called when a "commit" or a "commit diff" is issued.
 There are three types of commit hooks:

 * setup_pre_commit, called before the commit is issued.
 * setup_post_commit, called after the commit is issued.